the-reefshark/tp/docs/UserGuide.md

 #### Columns

-You may have noticed that some commands require you to provide the column that the bug is in.
+You may notice that some commands require you to provide the column that the bug is in.
 Don't fret, columns in the Kanban View simply refer to the state of a particular bug.

-<div markdown="span" class="alert alert-info">:information_source: Note: You only need to tell us the column when you are in <b>Kanban View</b>.
+<div markdown="span" class="alert alert-info">:information_source: Note: You only need to supply the column when you are in <b>Kanban View</b>.
 <br><br>
-   • <b>List view:</b> You should not supply the <code>COLUMN</code>.
+   • <b>List view:</b> You should not supply <code>COLUMN</code>.
 The bug at the specified <code>INDEX</code> is edited.
 The index refers to the index number shown in the displayed list of bugs.<br>
-   • <b>Kanban view:</b> Remember to supply the <code>COLUMN</code> when using this view!
+   • <b>Kanban view:</b> Remember to supply <code>COLUMN</code> when using this view!
 The bug you have chosen at <code>INDEX</code> in the <b>chosen column</b> is deleted.<br>
 <br>
 Example: <br><br>
 <img src="images/ListViewDelete.png"> <br><br>